surendersampath/Coding-Task-using-Python-and-CI-CD/README.md

 # Boarding Pass Finder

-The Boarding Pass Finder is a Python module that decodes seat numbers from boarding pass strings and finds the missing seat number from a list of scanned boarding pass data.
+The Boarding Pass Finder is a Python module that decodes seat numbers from boarding pass strings and finds the missing seat number from a list of scanned boarding pass data by elimniation method.

 ## Requirements

 - Python 3.6 and above.
+Can be run in Github codespace.

 ## Installation

 No installation is required for the Boarding Pass Finder module.
 Simply clone the repo and make sure you have the gitlab actions setup.
 Commit on the master will perform unit testing.
 Otherwise, refer unit testing command below.
+Can be run in Github codespace.

 ## Usage